 We leave Prince Rupert early in the morning to transit Dixon Entrance and head into Ketchikan.
 This is our longest day motoring, but we get to enjoying going past some beautiful lighthouses and spend time watching for whales.
 We arrive in Ketchikan around 5pm.

-Sample Itinerary for Canada’s Inside Passage Cruise – Southbound
+Sample Itinerary for Canada’s Inside Passage Cruise – Southbound (Annually in August)

 Please note that this is just a sample itinerary and subject to change.